chkr1011/HTTPnet/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/chkr1011/HTTPnet?branch=master)](https://bettercodehub.com/)

 # HTTPnet
-HTTPnet is a .NET library which includes a basic and powerful HTTP server.
+HTTPnet is a .NET library for HTTP and WebSocket based communication.
+It provides a HTTP/WebSocket server and a powerful processing pipeline for HTTP request and their responses.

 # Features